-4. Not Focusing on 1% Better
+Focus on 1% Better

-5. Not Letting Them Set the Goals
+Let Them Set the Goals

-Often we think we know what students should work on.
-Actually, it's not that we don't, but if it's not important or personal to them they are not going to care.
-It is important for students to spend time thinking about what they want to work on and improve.
-Not necessarily what adults want them to do better.
+Often, we think we know what students should work on.
+It's not that we don't, but if it's not essential or personal to them, they will not care.

-When you are setting goals with students make sure they are:
+When you are setting goals with students, make sure they are:

 - actively thinking about their goals,